 9 Signs you need a new accountant

 Most business owners and entrepreneurs don’t set up a business with strong financial or accounting knowledge – their expertise lies in the product or service.
-In their eyes, when it comes to financial matters their accountant is always going to be best placed.
+In their eyes, when it comes to financial matters their accountant service is always going to be best placed.

 The problem is business owners can easily go through many years in business in complete faith that their finances are in safe hands.
 After all, your accountant has most likely passed numerous qualifications, belongs to governing bodies and has to adhere to strict codes of conduct.
 This makes it very difficult to spot whether your business is being held back or not.
 Unbeknownst to you, switching to a new accountant is a step you need to take to grow your business.